BinarCode/vue-form-wizard/README.md

   /***
    * Function to execute before tab switch.
 Return value must be boolean
-   * If the return result is false, tab switch is restricted */
+   * If the return result is false, tab switch is restricted
+   * Note: Function is not invoked on the last tab.
+   */
   beforeChange: {
     type: Function